Skip to main content

 Salesforce Organizations page

 Click the Add Organization button.
-In the dialog that appears, select the Environment type, optionally enter a custom domain, and click Connect.
+In the dialog that appears, select the Environment type, optionally enter a custom domain (required when using a passkey), and click Connect.

 Connect Salesforce Organization dialog